wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-event-triggered-using-containerized-app.md

     | **Docker Context Path**   | `ipaas/containerized/containerized-rabbitmq-listener` |

 	!!! tip
     	    - **Build Preset** specifies the type of build to run depending on the implementation of the component.
-It converts the integration code into a Docker image that can run on the Choreo cloud.
-If an integration is developed using [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/), select **Micro Integrator** as the build preset.
-If integration is developed using the [Ballerina language](https://ballerina.io), select **Ballerina** as the build preset.
-If integration is Containerized application, select **Dockerfile** as the build preset.
+It converts the integration code into a Docker image that can run on Choreo cloud.
+If the integration is developed using [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/), select **Micro Integrator** as the build preset.
+If the integration is developed using the [Ballerina language](https://ballerina.io), select **Ballerina** as the build preset.
+If the integration is developed as a containerized application, select **Dockerfile** as the build preset.

             - **Dockerfile Path** specifies the location of the Dockerfile to build the component.